ohanhi/ohanhi.com/posts/2016-02-23-elm-native-ui.md

   NativeApp.start { model = model, view = view, update = update, init = init }
 ```

-> **Note:** I updated the code sample above to reflect current `master` branch.
->
-> Also, Evan Czaplicki, the creator of Elm, contacted me after this post was first published.
+**Note:** Evan Czaplicki, the creator of Elm, contacted me after this post was first published.
 He said "Supporting a new platform is something that can get special help from the language", so I am hopeful this will become even nicer in the future!

 ## Ping back